groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2016/groupdocs.viewer-for-.net-3.6.0-release-notes.md

 *   Hide/Show the hidden pages for Visio files
 *   Ability to set default font when rendering Cells and Words documents
 *   Ability to set the encoding standard automatically
-*   LaTeX file format viewing support
+*   LaTeX file format rendering support

 ## Full List of Issues Covering all Changes in this Release